stacksjs/stacks/README.md

 ## Postcardware

 Stacks OSS will always stay open-sourced, and we will always love to receive postcards from wherever Stacks is used!  _And we also publish them on our website.
-Thank you, Spatie, for pioneering this._
+Thank you, Spatie._

 Our address: Stacks.js, 5710 Crescent Park #107, Playa Vista 90094, CA, USA 🌎